 As Canada’s Capital, Ottawa is home to several award-winning national museums that house some of the country’s most priceless treasures.
 These museums are a delight to visit at any time of the year!

-From the world’s largest indoor collection of totem poles, to beautiful Canadian and Inuit art, to ancient dinosaurs, to heroic stories and artifacts from Canada’s military past, you are sure to find something that will peak your interest.
+From the world’s largest indoor collection of totem poles, to beautiful Indigenous and Canadian art, to ancient dinosaurs, to heroic stories and artifacts from Canada’s military past, you are sure to find something that will pique your interest.
 These museums are expansive, providing visitors with a full morning, afternoon or even a full day of discovery and entertainment.
 They are also conveniently located, with most being at about a 20-minute walk from any Ottawa downtown area hotel.
 A visit to Ottawa isn’t complete without seeing at least one of these wonderful museums!

 4. Explore the Byward Market neighbourhood: